Tommy Oliver: Power Rangers Turbo

 In Turbo: A Power Rangers Movie, Tommy and Kat are sent to save the wizard Lerigot from the evil Space Pirate Divatox, who plans on wedding Maligore, a powerful monster, in order to take over the world.
-With their Zeo Ranger powers not strong enough, Tommy, with the other Power Rangers- and new member Justin Stewart replacing Rocky DeSantos due to a recent back injury- are given new powers to morph into the Turbo Rangers, with Tommy still serving as team leader as the Red Turbo Ranger.
+With their Zeo Ranger powers not strong enough, Tommy, with the other Power Rangers—and new member Justin Stewart replacing Rocky DeSantos due to a recent back injury—are given new powers to morph into the Turbo Rangers, with Tommy still serving as team leader as the Red Turbo Ranger.
 They use their new powers to save Jason and Kimberly, who have been kidnapped by Divatox as sacrifices for Maligore.

 In Power Rangers Turbo, as he and his friends graduate from high school, Tommy becomes interested in stock car racing.
-The group also deals with the Blue Senturion who has been tricked by Divatox into thinking the Rangers are evil and preventing him from telling the Rangers the Millennium Message, a warning that the forces of evil are joining together out in space.
+The group also deals with the Blue Senturion who has been tricked by Divatox into thinking the Rangers are evil and preventing him from telling the Rangers the Millennium Message, a warning that the forces of evil are joining out in space.
 After Zordon and Alpha 5 leave the Earth to deal this threat, the team's new guardian Dimitria eventually judges that Tommy, along with Kat, Adam, and Tanya, has fulfilled their duties as defenders of the Earth.
 In the episode "Passing the Torch", Divatox's mother Mama D convinces her that taking out Tommy will cause the fall of the rest of Power Rangers.
 Their new allies T.J.
 Johnson and Cassie Chan manage to help Kat fend off the Pirahantrons, and save Tommy from Divatox and Mama D's plans, resulting in Tommy (who is leaving for MIT university to become a teacher) deciding that T.J. should be his successor as the new Red Turbo Ranger.